Vishalprasad28/practicing-git/raedme.md

-#hello world itsmy first time using git with termoinal
+#hello world it's my first time using git with terminal